FruitbatM/airmed-doc-app/README.md

 - Ratings & Reviews for doctors
 - Appointment approval and rejection available on the app
 - Pagination
+- Forgot password feature
 - Real time chat
 - Video consultation
 - Payment integration
 - Smart scheduling
 - Subscription packages

+# User Types and permissions
+There are four types of users that this website is designed for:

+## Visitor

+A visitor is anyone who navigates to this website and can navigate through the homepage and about page.
+Visitors can search for and view through the list of available doctors and make an appointment request.
+Furthermore, visitors can register for an account.
+The website is a full functional for read only access for visitors.

+## Patient

+A visitor who registers for an account automatically becomes a "patient".
+Patients will have the same rights as visitors, in additon they have an access to patient profile where they can update some of their personal data.

+## Doctor

+## Administrator

 ## Technologies
 ## Languages